arthursiq5/arthursiq5/README.md

 ### Hi there 👋

 I'm a software engineering student who like to help people achieve their personal goals 😀.
-In the moment, I am currently studying at [Univates][univates], but I also completed my technician at [EEEPE][eeepe]👨‍🎓.
+Currently, I am currently studying at [Univates][univates], but I also completed my technician at [EEEPE][eeepe]👨‍🎓.

 My hobbies are write to [Quack Redação][quack]🖋, watch live coding at YouTube and Twitch TV and build simple projects to test a concept, an idea, solve a problem or just for fun.